sourcegraph/about/handbook/people-ops/hiring/reference_check_questions.md

 # Reference checks

-As part of our hiring process, we conduct a reference check.
-We will request specific references prior to making an offer to the candidate and will inform them that references will be conducted by People Ops and the hiring manager within their first week.
+References will be requested by the hiring manager on a case by case basis and the hiring manager is responsible for deciding which specific references they would like to speak to based on the candidate's work experience.

-We will conduct references calls within each new hire's first week at Sourcegraph.
-Ultimately, the goal behind our reference checks is to ensure that we are setting up the new hire for success, and doing them within their first week will keep reference calls from being a blocker for sending candidates their offer letter and establishing a start date.
+Ultimately, the goal behind our reference checks is to ensure that we are setting up the new hire for success and know how to best work with them.

 ## Reference requirements